 Of course, none of this is to say anything about Hover: Revolt of Gamers as a game overall in comparison to other open world games.
 I haven’t finished it yet so I can’t really review it, but I can tell you that what I played so far I thoroughly enjoyed, even if there’s a bunch of room for improvement.
 And there is a lot of room for improvement, including patching some game breaking bugs in the online mode which actively cancel missions you are currently in.
 Not to mention the insane difficulty spike in the Sewer act and that the game seriously suffers from a bad case of “information overload” making it difficult to find your way around a number of areas.
 But I’m more than confident in saying that, as an open world game, Hover in my mind is without a shadow of a doubt one of the best.
 Heck, I’d even say it’s neck and neck with Breath of the Wild in terms of open world structure.

-Now if only it had grappling books.
+Now if only it had grappling hooks.

 What game do you think has the best open world?
 In what sense: level design or otherwise?
 Share below!